TritonDataCenter/sdc-vm-agent/README.md

 The SDC VM agent is a library for keeping track of VM changes on an SDC data center.
 There is one VM agent installed per Compute Node.
 VM changes trigger updates on [VMAPI](https://github.com/joyent/sdc-vmapi) so data is persisted.

+See the header of lib/vm-agent.js for more details on how vm-agent works.

 This repository is part of the Joyent SmartDataCenter project (SDC).
 For contribution guidelines, issues, and general documentation, visit the main